 “Schadenfreude” Keeps You Broke

 “Schadenfreude” is a new word I learned for this article.
-Don't ask me to pronounce it because I would probably get it wrong but it is an interesting concept.
+Please don't ask me to pronounce it because I would probably get it wrong, but it is an interesting concept.
 Schadenfreude is a concept that means we secretly or unconsciously take pleasure in seeing others fail.

 Rather than celebrating with those who have financial success, we can find ourselves secretly envious and wishing we were the successful ones rather than them.
 As bad as it sounds, we don't always feel bad when rich people end up broke.

-Instead of learning from other's successes and finding ways to emulate them and to improve on what they are doing, we tend to hope for their failure.
+Instead of learning from others' successes and finding ways to emulate them and improve on what they are doing, we tend to hope for their failure.
 It's the mentality of dragging others down with us rather than climbing to the top with them.

 Changing Our Financial Mindset To Finally Achieve Success

-Without going into the controversies with the team, the Patriots constantly win because they have set themselves up for success.
-They recruit some of the best players and the team plays to win.
+Without going into the team's controversies, the Patriots constantly win because they have set themselves up for success.
+They recruit some of the best players, and the team plays to win.
 The Patriots focus on what works and ignore what doesn't.
-Each member of the team expect to win and they are convinced they will be successful.
+Each member of the team expects to win, and they are convinced they will be successful.

 Often the teams that are constantly losing review their video and focus on what they did wrong.
-While their intentions are good, focusing on what you are doing wrong doesn't open many doors to improve on what you are doing right.
+While their intentions are good, focusing on what you are doing wrong doesn't open many doors to improving what you are doing right.

-Focus On What You Want In Order To Get It
+Focus On What You Want To Get It